I Grew Up in the Kind of Family Beloved By Republicans - And It Was Hell

 The family at the kitchen table is an indelible image, classic Americana.
 It sells pancakes and life insurance, and every four years, it peddles politicians.
 Each election cycle, the steely female narrators of campaign ads ask us to consider which candidate is best for American families, families that might’ve looked like mine until my father’s hand left me deaf and reeling for days.

-I grew up in the kind of two-parent, father-makes-the-bacon, mother-fries-it-up home that Mitt Romney waxed ecstatic about when fielding a debate question on gun violence: “We need moms and dads helping raise kids … to tell our kids that before they have babies, they ought to think about getting married to someone — that’s a great idea because if there’s a two-parent family, the prospect of living in poverty goes down dramatically.”
+I grew up in the kind of two-parent, father-makes-the-bacon, mother-fries-it-up home that former presidential candidate Mitt Romney waxed ecstatic about when fielding a debate question on gun violence: “We need moms and dads helping raise kids … to tell our kids that before they have babies, they ought to think about getting married to someone — that’s a great idea because if there’s a two-parent family, the prospect of living in poverty goes down dramatically.”

 Our house had a parking pad and a fenced-in yard, it was near the best public schools in the county, and a quick drive from a park called “Honeygo,” a word that forces you to smile when you say it.
 Inside that house, with Sears family portraits from every Christmas leading up the staircase and my trophies on the mantel, a flattened hand was a mercy.
 I’d taken fists to the face for spilling my milk.
 When I clogged the toilet, he whipped me with his belt so hard and so fast that the buckle flew off.

 Before that debate even ended, my Facebook friends erupted with barbs and anecdotes about the productive lives they lead as non-spree shooters despite (or because of) being raised by single mothers.
 I wish I had those stories to tell — not memories to relive in therapists’ offices or scars to explain to my lovers.
 My mother never had the guts to strike out on her own.